 We are what we think.
 All that we are arises with our thoughts.
 With our thoughts, we make the world.

--Gautama Buddha
+~Gautama Buddha

-Your reasoning ability is influenced by the archetype that dominates your conscious mind.
-This archetype is your thinking archetype.
-Through it, your mental faculties naturally function.
-From the time you are fifteen years old, your thinking archetype becomes the primary archetype you use.
-It describes how you use your free will to act in life and how you behave in an intellectual and professional environment.
+The way that we think is influenced by the archetype that dominates our conscious mind.
+This archetype is our conscious archetype, through which our mental faculties naturally function.
+From the time we are about fifteen years old, our conscious archetype becomes the primary archetype we function through.
+It influences how we use our free will and how we behave in an intellectual and professional environment.

-The Father archetype is not found as a naturally dominant conscious archetype, because his loving aspect has been trained out of us.
+The Father archetype is not found as an innate conscious archetype, because his energy, especially when it is loving, has been trained out of the human psyche.
 Unloving Father-the inner critic-is a familiar figure to us.
 The Loving Father, on the other hand, eludes us.
 His impersonality and stern code of conduct make us uncomfortable, and his boundaries and discipline can be challenging to enforce.

-There is a collective fear of Father lodged in what Carl Jung called the collective unconscious1.
+There is a collective fear of Father lodged in what Carl Jung called the collective unconscious.
 We associate Father energy with criticism, and we believe that if we make a mistake, he will send us to hell.
 That is why Father energy can seem intimidating, even when it is loving.
 If, for instance, we get pulled over by a police officer for not wearing our seat belt, our heart may beat faster, because we are confronted with archetypal Father-an encounter with the law.
 This can make us so uncomfortable that we want to avoid it at all costs.

-The more you practice the exercises in Chapter One, the more you can learn to reacquaint yourself with Loving Father energy.
-Little by little, you will be able to consciously anchor his archetypal qualities, and he will reinforce your thinking archetype with protection, direction, discipline and impersonality.
+The more we practice the exercises in Chapter One, the more we can learn to reacquaint ourselves with Loving Father energy.
+Little by little, we will be able to consciously anchor his archetypal qualities, and he will reinforce our conscious mind with protection, direction, discipline and impersonality.

-To identify your reasoning ability, you need to determine which of the other three inner family archetypes (Mother, Boychild or Girlchild) dominates your conscious mind.
-You can do this by asking yourself the following questions and then choosing the archetype that best suits you.
+To identify our conscious archetype, we need to determine which of the other three inner family archetypes (Mother, Boychild or Girlchild) dominates our conscious mind.
+We can do this by asking ourselves the following questions and then choosing the archetype that best fits.

-- ◆ Which of the archetypes do you most identify with? - Which archetype do you most function from in your day-to-day life? - ◆ Which archetype seems most familiar to you?
+- ~Which of the archetypes do I most identify with? - ~Which archetype do I most function from in my day-to-day life? - ~Which archetype seems most familiar to me?

 Are you competitive?
 Do you have a drive to get things done?
 Do you have a good sense of humor and a lot of zeal?
+Can you become aggressive or overcompetitive?
+If so, you may have a conscious Boychild archetype.